daharper/Funky/README.md

 # Funky Delphi
-An experiment in declarative and functional programming concepts using Delphi.
+An initial experiment in declarative and functional programming concepts using Delphi.

 Delphi’s strength lies in **clarity** and **predictability** rather than expressive type systems.